villares/faded-parsons-visual/README.md

-# Python Faded Parsons Problems with Visual Output (Work in Progress!)
+# Python Faded Parsons Problems with Visual Output
+## (Work in Progress!)

-This website allows you to run Faded Parsons Problems in the browser.
+This website should allow you to run Faded Parsons Problems in the browser.
 It uses Pyodide for executing Python doctests and localStorage for storing user progress.

 Based on https://github.com/pamelafox/faded-parsons-static/